 Here’s a newer, fancier, photo.
 It’s also a slightly scaled down version of the original filling.

 I think the pie at the Cuban restaurant was made with condensed milk.
-This one is a little different in that it’s made with cream, eggs, butter, and instead of mango, mango nectar.
+This recipe calls for cream, eggs, butter, and instead of mango, mango nectar.
 At first I wasn’t sure whether mango nectar would pull its weight in terms of mango flavor, but it works perfectly.
 It has just enough flavor so that you know it’s mango.
 It’s not overpoweringly mango, if that makes sense.
 Maybe it only makes sense to me because I never really liked mango growing up, but now I do.

 Photo of Mango Cream